University of Applied Sciences, Worms

 Worms University of Applied Sciences has three departments: Tourism/Travel Management, Computer Science and Business Sciences.
 The courses offered include both business and technical Bachelor's and Master's programmes.
 Some of these courses can also be studied in a dual system with practical training.
 Part-time MBA programmes are also offered.
 Numerous company cooperations make it possible to study with constant practical relevance and to establish valuable contacts for starting a career while still studying.
 Double degrees are also offered at Worms University of Applied Sciences.

 A special feature of Worms University of Applied Sciences is its international orientation.
 There are currently cooperation agreements with over 180 universities in more than 50 countries around the world.
-At numerous partner universities there is the possibility of obtaining a double Bachelor's or also a double Master's degree.
-There are partner universities in Europe, Asia, Australia, North America and South America.
+At numerous partner universities, there is the possibility of obtaining a double Bachelor's or also a double Master's degree.
+Partner universities are in Europe, Asia, Australia, North America and South America.